 - Other duties as needed for a particular course, such as quizzes, preparation for sections, and lab demonstrations.

-Reader: A Reader assists a course instructor by proctoring exams and by grading homework, papers, or exams.
+Reader: A Reader assists a course instructor by proctoring exams and by grading homework, reports, papers, and/or exams.

 Performance Evaluations and Standards.
 Tutors/UGIAs are evaluated by the instructor of the course and by the students they teach.
 Tutors/UGIAs can access their evaluations at http://academicaffairs.ucsd.edu/Modules/Evals.
 More information on performance standards is provided at the Teaching Apprentice Training Seminar affiliated with Chemistry 195.